Numenorean/NumPassNormalizator/README.md

 Tool to normalisation num:pass combos

 Usage:
-### Just drug and drop file with combos into NumPassNormalizator.exe
+### Just drag and drop file with combos into NumPassNormalizator.exe